bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-row.md

 * In this example we create a row list under the setup function.
 * Once this list is created we apply the map method to each of the dots.
-* Now we are able to call any dot method we want to affect the dot's behaviour!
+* Now we are able to call any dot method we want to affect the dot's behaviour.
 * One slider controls the Y position of the dots.
 * One slider controls the randomness in Y direction.